 Red pandas are endangered because of illegal hunting and the destruction of their natural habitat from deforestation.
 They are hunted for their coats by poachers to sell or trade on the black market.
 Logging and agriculture are responsible for most forest shrinkage where red pandas live in the wild.

 Preserving and restoring the red panda’s natural habitat is key to helping this species survive.
-Instead of adopting red pandas as pets, support conservation efforts through organizations like the Red Panda Network.
+Instead of adopting red panda pets, support conservation efforts through organizations such as the Red Panda Network.